 - 3.1.1 The governing bodies of the IOPC Funds have established a joint Audit Body for the two Funds composed of seven members elected by the 1992 Fund Assembly: six named individuals nominated by 1992 Fund Member States and one external expert with experience in audit matters nominated by the Chair of the 1992 Fund Assembly.
-The Chair of the Audit Body is elected by the 1992 Fund Assembly on the proposal by the Chair of the 1992 Fund Assembly. - 3.1.2 In October 2017, the 1992 Fund Assembly elected a new Audit Body for a three-year term made up of the full complement of six members.
-Following the sad passing of the Chair of the Audit Body, the 1992 Fund Administrative Council appointed a new Chair at its session in April 2019.
-It also decided to create the post of Vice-Chair and appointed a Vice-Chair to serve until the end of the current term.
-It further decided to allow the Audit Body to operate with five elected members and the external expert until the next regular sessions of the governing bodies held in December 2020.
-A new Audit Body was elected at these sessions and was made up of the full complement of six members and the external expert. - 3.1.3 The Audit Body normally meets three times a year; in 2020, it met in April, June, and September.
-All three meetings were held remotely.
+The Chair and Vice-Chair of the Audit Body are elected by the 1992 Fund Assembly on the proposal by the Chair of the 1992 Fund Assembly from six elected individuals nominated by Member States. - 3.1.2 In December 2020, the 1992 Fund Assembly elected a new Audit Body for a three-year term made up of the full complement of six members.
+At its session in November 2021, the Assembly elected a new external expert to serve for three years from 1 January 2022. - 3.1.3 The Audit Body normally meets three times a year.
+In 2022, it met on three occasions, in April, July, and December.